 The day of the wedding the friar asked for a document where it stated that they had both been baptized.
 But she didn’t have it.
 So the friar did not marry them.

-The girl got into such depression that she ended up going mad.
-When he saw that the boy lost every hope of ever being able to marry her and left her.
+The girl fell into such a dark depression that she ended up going mad.
+The boy lost all hope of ever being able to marry her and left.
 That was when she decided to never take off her wedding dress.

 She can be found at night near lakes, still in her wedding dress and tends to appear in front of men.
 Her beauty brings men to her but once they are close she turns into something horrible.
 They go mad after seeing such an awful creature.